Home icon

 What is the best way to wash hands?

-• Dry your hands with a fresh paper towel or an automatic dryer.
+• Dry your hands with a fresh paper towel.
 Then use the towel to turn off the faucet.
-Note: Do not use automatic dryers for infants and toddlers.
-Closely supervise other children under 6 years of age who use these dryers.
+Discard the towel.

 • Help young children wash their hands using the above method.
 As they become experienced, you can teach them how to wash their hands while you supervise.